w3f/polkadot-wiki/docs/learn/learn-snowbridge.md

 Snowbridge relies on two major assumptions:

-- the crypto-economic assumption that an adversary is rational, i.e., an attack is launched only if the expected value of an attack is positive.
+- The crypto-economic assumption that an adversary is rational, i.e., an attack is launched only if the expected value of an attack is positive.
 Hence, we derive our security parameter `m` by ensuring the expected value of an attack is negative, i.e., `E(A) < 0`.